MatchuPitchu/github-actions-summary/02_github-actions.md

 - `GitHub` -> `Actions` -> there you find all workflows listed
 - workflow configuration should be stored in `<repo-name>/.github/workflows/<config-file>.yml`
-- workflos are executed when their events are triggered
+- workflows are executed when their events are triggered
 - `GitHub` provides detailed insights into job execution and logs

 ### Workflow 1